Citi Benefits Handbook

 The children of your domestic partner are eligible for coverage if they live in the United States, are under age 26 as of December 31 of the plan year that precedes the year for which coverage applies, and they are your domestic partner's:

-You can cover your domestic partner's disabled child beyond age 26 if he or she was covered under the Plans before age 26 and while covered became incapable of self-sustaining employment due to a disability, in which case the eligible dependent may be eligible for coverage beyond such age.
+You can cover your domestic partner’s disabled child beyond age 26 if before age 26 the child became incapable of self-sustaining employment due to a disability, in which case the dependent may be eligible for coverage beyond such age.

-You can also cover your domestic partner's disabled adult child when you begin employment with Citi and you enroll him or her when you are first eligible to do so.
-You must have a letter from the SSA declaring your domestic partner's child as disabled; if you do not have such a letter, your Citi health plan will evaluate the child before adding him or her to your benefits.
+To enroll your domestic partner’s disabled adult child, you must have a letter from the SSA declaring your domestic partner’s child as disabled; if you do not have such a letter, your Citi health plan will evaluate the child to determine eligibility for adding him or her to your benefits.